 Reporting & Legislation

-All stakeholders are obliged to report actual or suspected or actual child abuse immediately.
+PACES children, their guardians, and all stakeholders are expected to report actual or suspected or actual child abuse immediately.
 All allegations will be investigated and treated with utmost confidentiality.

 - All reported cases will be documented immediately and precisely by the responsible party by using the report form which includes:

 - Details of whom the allegation is against.